Arnold Strangeness of surface immersions: Proofs

 \end{lemma} \begin{proof} By using the coorientation of the three sheets that form the triple point $t$, the indices of the eight regions adjacent to $t$ are automatically determined.
 Therefore, the indices of regions adjacent to $t$ are $d, d+1, d+1, d+1, d+2, d+2, d+2,$ and $d+3$ (see Figure~\ref{fig:8-regions}).

 Thus,

-To show this is always an integer, recall that we assign $-\frac{1}{2}$ to the region containing the point at $\infty$.
-Since $d \in \mathbb{Z}-\frac{1}{2}$, the value $\ind(t)=d+\frac{3}{2}$ lies in $\mathbb{Z}$. \end{proof} Before discussing the change of the values of the $\St$ under any jump \textup{(Q)}, let us mention Lemma~\ref{lem:oprg} that will help in calculating the difference in $\St$.
+To show this is always an integer, recall that we assign $-\frac{3}{2}$ to the region containing the point at $\infty$.
+Since $d \in \mathbb{Z}-\frac{1}{2}$, the value $\ind(t)=d+\frac{3}{2}$ lies in $\mathbb{Z}$. \end{proof} Before discussing the change of the values of $\St$ under any jump \textup{(Q)}, let us mention Lemma~\ref{lem:oprg} that will help in calculating the difference in $\St$.
 It is technically convenient when analyzing the changes under the jump \textup{(Q)}, to express the value $\ind(t)$ in terms of the indices of the opposite regions $r$ and $\hat{r}$ rather than using the minimal value. \begin{lemma} The difference in $\ind$ values between two opposite regions adjacent to a triple point is determined by the coorientation of the three sheets that form the triple point. \end{lemma} \begin{proof} Suppose that the indices of the regions adjacent to $t$ are $d, d+1, d+1, d+1, d+2, d+2, d+2,$ and $d+3$.
 Then the path from $r$ to $\hat{r}$ is classified into four cases, according to the pair $\ind(r) \to \ind(\hat{r})$ as: \begin{itemize} \item $d \to d+3$ (one path), \item $d+1 \to d+2$ (three paths), \item $d+2 \to d+1$ (three paths), \item $d+3 \to d$ (one path). \end{itemize} There are exactly eight such paths, since there are eight regions adjacent to a given triple point $t$.
 This observation implies the claim. \end{proof} \begin{notation} By definition, any jump \textup{(Q)} involves four sheets, among which three form a triple point, and the fourth sheet passes through the triple point.
 By Lemma~\ref{lem:oprg}, we introduce a refined notation to specify the four types of jump \textup{(Q)}, based on the direction in which the moving sheet $A$ passes from a region $r$ to its opposite region $\hat{r}$.
-More concretely, \begin{itemize} \item when $d \to d+3$, we call it a $\textup{Q}_3$-move, \item when $d+1 \to d+2$, we call it a $\textup{Q}_2$-move, \item when $d+2 \to d+1$, we call it a $\textup{Q}_1$-move, \item when $d+3 \to d$, we call it a $\textup{Q}_0$-move. \end{itemize} \end{notation} \begin{prop} Let $S_0$ and $S_1$ be two generic immersions such that $S_1$ is obtained from $S_0$ by a \textup{Q}$_i$-move, where \textup{Q}$_i$-move is defined in ~Notation~\ref{Not:Qmove} $(i=0, 1, 2, 3)$.
-The function $\St$ changes under the jumps \textup{(Q)}.
-More precisely,
+More concretely, \begin{itemize} \item when $d \to d+3$, we call it a $\textup{Q}_3$-move, \item when $d+1 \to d+2$, we call it a $\textup{Q}_2$-move, \item when $d+2 \to d+1$, we call it a $\textup{Q}_1$-move, \item when $d+3 \to d$, we call it a $\textup{Q}_0$-move. \end{itemize} \end{notation} \begin{remark} For the reader's convenience, we provide a table showing the correspondence between our $\textup{Q}_i$-moves ($i=0,1,2,3$), defined above, and the classical Goryunov $Q^j$ strata ($j=2,3,4$) defined in terms of the coorientations of sheets.
+Here, the notation ``opposite $\textup{Q}_i$'' denotes the operation that reverses the direction of the $\textup{Q}_i$-move(Table~\ref{table:Comp}).